 Post-Master's Degree Fellowship Program

-Please note: this program is available to enrolled graduate students at Berklee.
+Please note: This program is available to currently enrolled graduate students at Berklee.
 For information on the application process, please visit the Graduate Studies Department page (login required).
 View a list of the 2018–2019 fellows (login required).

 Berklee's post-master’s degree fellowship program supports recent master’s degree graduates who are working on academic and creative projects related to the study and practice of contemporary music.
 The fellowship provides a stipend as well as private health insurance.

 The fellowship program’s purpose is to stimulate and support promising musicians, scholars, and music business people in the early stages of their careers and to foster innovation and creativity.
 An additional goal involves supporting artists and scholars in the development of pedagogical skills as they contribute to Berklee’s educational environment.